evabertalan/DNet/README.md

 2. **Install Required Packages**
    The repository includes a `requirements.txt` file and an `install_dnet` script to install all necessary dependencies with the required versions.
-   To install the dependencies, execute the following command in your terminal:
+   To install the dependencies, execute the following command in the terminal:
    ```bash
    ./install_dnet
    ```

 ## Basic Setup to Run Code from the Command Line
-The easiest way to run the tool is to customize the `run_dnet` included in the repo.
+The easiest way to run the tool is to customize the [run_dnet](https://github.com/evabertalan/DNet/blob/main/run_dnet) script, which is included in this repo.
 Running this script performs the complete calculation.
-The parts marked with #ADD has to be customized in the file, such as the the paths to the PSF and DCD files.
+The parts marked with `#ADD` has to be customized in the file, such as the the paths to the PSF and DCD files.
 For a more customized set up and to understand all the possible input parameters please look at the advanced usage.

    - **LOCATION_OF_LOGFILE**: Path to the folder where the logfile should be saved.
 Example: `LOCATION_OF_LOGFILE='/path/to/logfile'`